Fluctuating landscapes and heavy tails in animal behavior: Appendix A: Methods

 with $\beta=1$, we can identify an effective potential landscape $V(\phi_2)$,

 The same approach applies to the time-dependent stochastic model, where each window has its own local steady-state, and the effective potential landscape is time dependent,

-{{\bf Stochastic model simulations of $\phi_2$:} We simulate the dynamics using an Euler scheme with the same sampling time as the data $\delta t = 1/16\,\text{s} $.
+{{\bf Stochastic model simulations of $\phi_2$:} We simulate the dynamics using an Euler scheme with the same sampling time as the data $\delta t = 1/16\,\text{s} $ or $\delta t = 1\,\text{bout}$ for the \emph{C. elegans} N2 worms and zebrafish datasets, respectively.
 For the non-autonomous model, we take $F_{\tau^*,h^*}^w$ and $D_{\tau^*,h^*}^w$ of the window with a center closest to the sampled time point.

 {\bf Fine-scale Markov model simulations:} As in \cite{Costa2023markovian}, we simulate symbolic sequences by sampling the next state according to the condition probability distribution $P(s_j(t+\tau^*)|s_i(t))$, which is simply the $i$-th row of $P_{ij}(\tau^*)$.
 From this symbolic sequence, we can then obtain a simulated time series of $\phi_2(t)$ sampled on a timescale $\tau^*$.